 In 2007, the Pomme de Terre was the first major watershed area to complete the first round of the Watershed Restoration and Protection Strategy (WRAPS) report.
 This MPCA-lead program allows watershed areas to monitor existing water conditions, find priority areas, and provides strategies best suited for tackling issues effecting water quality on a 10-year cycle.

-Now, in 2017, the Pomme de Terre has started it’s second round of WRAPS that will give us an updated view on what’s happening in the watershed and where we need to go from here.
+Now, in 2017, the Pomme de Terre has started its second round of WRAPS that will give us an updated view on what’s happening in the watershed and where we need to go from here.

 Monitoring is an important part water resource management.
-With the information provided through monitoring efforts PDTRA and involved organization can determine where conservation efforts should be focused in order to make the most impact on water quality and quantity
+With the information provided through monitoring efforts, PDTRA and involved organizations can determine where conservation efforts should be focused to make the most impact on water quality and quantity.

 For the 2nd cycle of WRAPS, PDTRA is completing the chemistry investigation throughout the watershed.
-Other agencies such as MPCA and DNR are also completing biological and geomorphological surveys that will add in completing the WRAPS report.
+Other agencies such as MPCA and DNR are also completing biological and geomorphological surveys that will aid in completing the WRAPS report.

-However too much of anything can have negative consequences.
+However, too much of anything can have negative consequences.
 Excessive nutrients in our aquatic systems produce larger and faster-growing algae than the ecosystem can manage.
-These algae blooms can prevent sunlight from reaching other plants, leading to severely reducing or eliminate oxygen levels in water, fish kills, a large decrease in the quality of recreation-ability, and ultimately reducing water quality.
+These algae blooms can prevent sunlight from reaching other plants, leading to severely reduced oxygen levels in water, fish kills, a large decrease in the quality of recreation, and reduced water quality.

-We collect E.coli samples as part of our Cycle 2 WRAPS from sections of the Pomme de Terre River and streams in the watershed to determine E.Coli levels that are present in 100 mL of water.
-Samples are shipped to laboratories to perform culturing of these samples.
+We collected E.coli samples as part of our Cycle 2 WRAPS from sections of the Pomme de Terre River and streams in the watershed to determine E. coli levels.
+Samples were shipped to laboratories to perform culturing of these samples.

-Specific Conductivity: Conductivity measures the waters ability to conduct electricity.
+Specific Conductivity: Conductivity measures the water’s ability to conduct electricity.
 This gives us information on salinity (concentration of dissolved salts).
 A higher conductivity value indicates that there are more chemicals dissolved in the water.
 Common ions in water that lead to higher conductivity include sodium, chloride, calcium, and magnesium.

 Measurements for fish and macroinvertebrate assessments are recorded as “IBI” – Index of Biological Integrity and are a part of the Pomme de Terre River Watershed Monitoring and Assessment Report.

-Want to get Involved?
+Want to get involved?

-The Minnesota Pollution Control Agency (MPCA) hosts a Citizen Monitoring Programs.
+The Minnesota Pollution Control Agency (MPCA) hosts Citizen Monitoring Programs.
 With 69,000 miles of streams and over 14,000 lakes in Minnesota, more volunteer monitors are needed to help track the health of our waters.
 No prior experience or training is required – just a love of water.
 All equipment and training is provided by the MPCA free of charge.